Efficient Energy-Optimal Path Planning for Electric Vehicles Considering Vehicle Dynamics

 Table \ref{table_Avg_Dist} shows the result of incorporating vehicle dynamics into energy-optimal pathfinding.
 Extra mass (vehicle load) and driving pattern (speed profiles) are the parameters for which we study the length and the required energy of the resulting optimal paths.
 Column $\Delta p$ shows the percentage of paths that are different compared to when neither vehicle load nor speed profiles of roads is taken into account.
 Similarly, $\Delta l$ is the difference in path length, $\Delta \mathit{cost}$ is the difference in energy consumption and $\Delta \mathit{cost_{ef}}$ denotes the difference in the energy efficiency compared to the base case ($\mathit{cost_b}$).

 \begingroup \endgroup

-The results indicate that both mass and driving pattern can significantly affect energy estimates.
-Even when taking mass or driving pattern into account, planned routes can be up to 66\% different.
-When adding both mass and driving patterns, the differences become larger.
-Interestingly, the average path length is not affected very much by solely considering vehicle load.
-When considering both parameters, the path length can be up to 355m longer on average (Calgary map), but for individual paths, the difference can be substantial.
+The results indicate that both vehicle mass and driving patterns can significantly affect energy estimates and, consequently, route planning.
+When vehicle load is taken into account, the planned routes can differ by up to 17\%, although changes in path length remain limited (typically 1-2 meters across most maps).
+This is because vehicle mass has a linear impact on energy consumption, which generally does not alter the order of subpaths significantly.
+In contrast, incorporating driving patterns leads to substantially greater differences, with up to 66\% variation in the traversed road segments (in the Calgary map).
+This is attributed to the distinct specification of driving patterns (energy coefficients), which introduces more variability in energy consumption across different road segments.
+When both mass and driving patterns are considered together, the average path length can increase by up to 355 meters (in the Calgary map), and individual paths may show even more significant deviations.